Hericium abietis: Description

 Hericium abietis produces a white spore print.
 The spores are spherical or nearly so, smooth to slightly roughened, amyloid, and measure 4.5–5.5 by 4–5 μm.
 The hyphae are monomitic (consisting of only generative hyphae), and they have clamp connections.

 Similar species

 Hericium erinaceus is a lookalike spine fungus.
 It can be distinguished by its more compact fruit body structure that lacks multiple branches, in which the hanging spines all originate from a single thick tubercle.
 In Hericium coralloides, the spines line the undersides of the branches, unlike H. abietis, whose spines are arranged in clusters at the tip of branches.

-Edibility
+Uses

 Hericium abietis is edible and choice.
-David Arora suggests that cooking the mushroom produces a flavor similar to fish, and that it is suitable for sauteing, marinating, or preparing as a curry dish.
+David Arora suggests that cooking the mushroom produces a flavor similar to fish and that it is suitable for sauteing, marinating, or preparing as a curry dish.